iDPI-Umass/superFreq/src/lib/assets/text/about.md

 - Groups and relevant moderation tools
 - Local scene pages that will display flyers for upcoming events
 - Various fun [ListenBrainz](https://listenbrainz.org/) integrations

+Since the point of this software is music community, we will be working in the coming months to conduct experiments with offline music communuities, such as college and community radio stations.
+The goal of these experiments is to co-design features that are relevant them and the communities they serve.

 Should Freq prove relevant to enough users, and should the project continue past the summer of 2025, we will be implementing a responsible, transparent revenue model intended to pay fairly for the labor it takes to build and operate this website and improve the user experience.